 - Initial Enrollment Period for Part D: This is the seven-month period when you’re first eligible to sign up for Medicare Part D, and it typically coincides with the period that you’re first eligible for Medicare coverage.
 If you get Medicare because of age, this period starts three months before you turn 65, includes the month you turn 65, and ends three months later.
 If you get Medicare because of disability, this period starts three months before the 25th month of disability benefits from Social Security or the Railroad Retirement Board, includes the 25th month, and ends three months later.

-- Annual Election Period (October 15 to December 7): This is your yearly opportunity to enroll in a Medicare plan or make changes to your coverage.
+- Annual Election Period (AEP) (October 15 to December 7): This is also called the Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage.
+This is your yearly opportunity to enroll in a Medicare plan or make changes to your coverage.
 During this period, you can enroll in a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan for the first time, switch plans, or disenroll from a Medicare plan.

-- Medicare Advantage Disenrollment Period (January 1 to February 14): During this period, you can disenroll from a Medicare Advantage plan and return to Original Medicare.
-If you use this period to disenroll from your Medicare Advantage plan, you’ll also have the chance to enroll in a Medicare Prescription Drug Plan.
-You can’t make any other types of changes to your Medicare coverage.
+- Medicare Advantage Open Enrollment Period (OEP) (January 1 to March 31): During this period, you can switch from one Medicare Advantage plan to another.
+Another option during this time is to disenroll from a Medicare Advantage plan and return to Original Medicare.
+If you use this period to disenroll from your Medicare Advantage plan, you’ll also have the chance to enroll in a stand-alone Medicare Prescription Drug Plan.
+You can’t make any other types of changes to your Medicare coverage during this period.